paulfioravanti/paulfioravanti.github.io/_posts/2021-10-06-canvas-of-cypress-tests.md

 over your codebase and translation files to inform you on whether:

 - you have any missing translations in certain languages
-- whether you have translations for strings that are not referenced in the application anymore (ie they are obsolete)
+- you have translations for strings that are not referenced in the application anymore (ie they are obsolete)

 My favourite local developer tool I have used in the past to do this has actually been a [Ruby][] gem, [i18n-tasks][].
 If you do [Ruby on Rails][]